 The Joint Intelligence Organisation leads on intelligence assessment and development of the UK intelligence community’s analytical capability, supporting the work of the Joint Intelligence Committee and National Security Council.

-The Joint Intelligence Organisation is headed by the Chairman of the Joint Intelligence Committee.
+The Permanent Secretary-level Head of the JIO is also the Chair of the Joint Intelligence Committee.

 We are overseen by the Intelligence and Security Committee of Parliament.

 The Joint Intelligence Committee (JIC) is the place where senior representatives from across government come together to review and endorse assessments on national security issues, usually written by the JIO.
 By drawing on the experience and knowledge of its attendees the JIC aims to give Ministers and senior officials agreed assessments which are as insightful and accurate as possible.

 The Professional Head of Intelligence Assessment (PHIA) was established in 2005.
 The post and associated team is part of the JIO and leads on the development of the UK intelligence community’s analytical capability.
 PHIA is the Head of the Intelligence Analysis Profession, a community of over 1,700 intelligence analysts across government.

 The PHIA team is responsible for maintaining the professional standards of both analysts and their assessment products, through the Intelligence Analysis Professional Development Framework.
 Tools such as the PHIA Yardstick and our Common Analytical Standards help ensure that the work of the UK’s Intelligence Assessment community meets a consistently high standard and is easily understood by customers.

 The UK’s Intelligence Assessment Academy provides training for intelligence analysts, ensures that analytical methodologies are up-to-date and promotes Intelligence Assessment as an academic discipline.